jaddoughman/Image-Segmentation/README.md

 # Image Segmentation

 Segmentation algorithm that uses an Optical Character Recognition (OCR) engine to segment images to area/paragraph/line/word levels.
 Initially, the image needs to be passed through Tesseract 4.0, Google's open-source OCR engine, to generate an *hocr* file containing the bounding box coordinates of every area, paragraph, line, and word in the image.
-The image file and the hocr file are then passed to *segmentation.py* , which parses the XHTML file and saves the every cropped image in the *Output* directory.
+The image file and the hocr file are then passed to *segmentation.py* , which parses the XHTML file and saves the every cropped image to the *Output* directory.

 ### Prerequisites